DemonKingSwarn/flix-cli/README.md

 # Dependencies
 - mpv - Video Player
-- aria2 - Download manager
+- ffmpeg - Download manager

 # Support
 You can contact the developer directly via this <a href="mailto:demonkingswarn@protonmail.com">email</a>.
 However, the most recommended way is to head to the discord server.